Jashancoder04/Jashancoder04/README.md

 <p>our chemistry class was take by sir K.
 B. we learn basics of organic chemistr y, inorganic chemistry, physical chemi stry.
-We studied with great interest i
+We studied with great interest
 In that class.</p>

  <p>PEER INTRACTION- TECHNICAL</p>